 When I think of St. Patrick ‘s Day, I think of Leprechauns, four leaf clovers, and wearing green.
 I also think back to elementary school when a friend’s mother delivered Shamrock Shakes for the entire class every March 17th.
 It was most definitely a lucky day!

 But since we can’t exist on green milkshakes alone, I have a few other Irish-inspired recipes that are especially fitting in the month of March.
 And what could be more Irish than potatoes?
-(Or soda bread…click here for my original, wholegrain version with steel cut oats and here for a slightly sweet sunflower cinnamon option, which makes delicious French toast!)

 The following recipe came about one weekend many years ago when I forgot to buy bread at the store.
 Grilled cheese and PB&Js, which were my boys’ top lunch picks at the time, were out.
 Undeterred (and hungry!), I figured I could do something creative with a few potatoes that needed to be used.

 I borrowed a cheese crust concept I typically use in a baked mashed potato recipe and applied it to whole potatoes.
-The result was similar to potato skins and enjoyed by all.
-In the time since, the easy recipe has become a reader favorite and a frequent dinner request by my kids and husband alike.
+The result was a crusty exterior, tender insides, and flavor similar to that of potato skins.
+Happily, the inventive lunch was enjoyed by all.

 - 3 small to medium baking potatoes, halved lengthwise (longer, thinner potatoes work well)